ec-jrc/lisflood-lisvap/4_LISVAP_run/index.md

 ### ... from source code

-Once all dependencies are installed, you can run the model using python (2.7 version) interpreter; As previously said, we strongly recommend using an isolated python virtualenv.
+Once all dependencies are installed, you can run the model using python interpreter; As previously said, we strongly recommend using an isolated python virtualenv.

 ```bash
 python src/lisvap1.py mysettings.xml -v -t